EuroTUG/eurotug.github.io/index.md

 While the annual Trilinos User Group meeting hosted by Sandia National Laboratories (SNL) in Albuquerque, NM, serves as the main community event for Trilinos users, the EuroTUG facilitates easy access to the Trilinos community and reduced travel burdens for Europe-based researchers and application engineers who are interested in the Trilinos project.

-The *European Trilinos User Group Meeting 2024* will take place on the campus of the [Helmut Schmidt University Hamburg (HSU/UniBwH)](http://www.hsu-hh.de/en/).
+The *European Trilinos & KOKKOS User Group Meeting 2024* will take place on the campus of the [Helmut Schmidt University Hamburg (HSU/UniBwH)](http://www.hsu-hh.de/en/).

 ## Registration